Guide to HIFO Cost Basis for Crypto

 It is next to impossible to maintain all these documents manually.
 Thus, to automate these requirements you should use crypto accounting software like Bitwave to ensure compliance.

 Every crypto exchange has its own set of methods for providing users with the computation of their income and tax reports.

-Among major US exchanges, Coinbase is the only one to calculate crypto gains for its users using the HIFO method.
+Among major US exchanges, Coinbase is the only one to calculate crypto gains for its users using the HIFO cost basis method.

 Advantages of using HIFO

 To recap, since HIFO captures the highest price paid when computing gains, the advantages are:

 Replaces the default method of selling the oldest first

 The HIFO cost basis method is a significant tool that gives users the benefit of choosing to dispose of their crypto purchased at the highest price first irrespective of when it was purchased.
 This enables users to withstand highly volatile markets.